Destineees/reading-notes/README.md

 ***

 Welcome to my reading notes journal for my Code Fellows journey as a student.
 I am an Admissions Coordinator @codefellows.
-I live at the intersection of Food, Real Estate, &Tech.
+I live at the intersection of Food, Real Estate, and Tech.
 I am passionate about helping humans improve their quality of life.

 ***